house-of-vanity/house-of-vanity.github.io/content/posts/stunnel_tls.md

 author = { name = "@ultradesu", social= "https://github.com/house-of-vanity" }
 +++

-First of all I faced an issue with outline vpn server which expose prom metrics on `127.0.0.1` with no way to change it.
-So stunnel4 is a solution.
-Basically it wirks as TLS proxy listen on configured port and proxy traffic to another.
+First of all, I encountered an issue with the Outline VPN server, which exposes Prometheus metrics on 127.0.0.1 with no option to change it.
+As a solution, I used stunnel4.
+Essentially, it works as a TLS proxy, listening on a configured port and forwarding traffic to another.

-[Server1(stunnel server)] <==> [Server2(stunnel client)]
+[Server1 (stunnel server)] <==> [Server2 (stunnel client)]

 ## Server side
 Install stunnel and create configs: